-3.5.2.
+3.5.4.
 Withdrawal and Refunds

-MS students may withdraw from a course at any time before the fourth class meeting (or, in the case of distance students, before the fourth week of class) and receive a partial refund.
+MS students may withdraw from a course under specific timing criteria and receive a partial refund.
 A request for tuition refund must be made in writing at the time of withdrawal.
 Refunds will be made solely at the option of the university and will be based on the legitimacy of the reason for withdrawal.
 If granted, refunds are adjusted as follows: